Roemer/FlauLib/README.md

 FlauLib
 =======

-Collection of various useful .Net/C# üoeces
+Collection of various useful .Net/C# classes and codes